 The Study Team

-Researchers from the Institute for Research on Youth Thriving and Evaluation (RYTE Institute) at Montclair State University and the American Institutes for Research (AIR) are conducting this study.
+Researchers from the Institute for Research on Youth Thriving and Evaluation (RYTE Institute) at Montclair State University and the American Institutes for Research (AIR) conducted this study.

 The RYTE Institute explores questions related to youth thriving, developmental science, and program evaluation and planning from a systems science perspective.

 The RYTE Institute is codirected by Dr. Jennifer Brown Urban and Dr. Miriam Linver (co-principal investigators of the Boy Scouts of America [BSA] BEST study), both Professors of Family Science and Human Development.
 The RYTE Institute engages in interdisciplinary projects and is engaged in collaborations with several other institutions and organizations, including Cornell University (Cornell Office for Research on Evaluation), Tufts University, the University of California–Berkeley (Greater Good Science Center), Children’s Hospital of Philadelphia, Virginia Tech, Oregon State University, AIR, and the BSA.
 Postdoctoral fellows plus graduate and undergraduate research assistants in the RYTE Institute come from a variety of departments and disciplines, including sociology, counseling, social work, economics, education, family science and human development, health and nutrition sciences, and psychology.